treeverse/lakeFS/docs/integrations/spark.md

 * `fs.s3a.access.key`: lakeFS access key
 * `fs.s3a.secret.key`: lakeFS secret key
-* `fs.s3a.endpoint`: lakeFS S3-compatible API endpoint
+* `fs.s3a.endpoint`: lakeFS S3-compatible API endpoint (e.g. https://example-org.us-east-1.lakefscloud.io)
 * `fs.s3a.path.style.access`: `true`

 Here is how to do it: